top of page

 Physical activity stimulates your intestines.

-• But avoid overuse of laxatives, which can make your bowel dependent
+However, avoid overuse of laxatives, as they can make your bowel dependent.

 🚨 When to See a Doctor